 - We must honour and acknowledge the role of our real-life heroes, our soldiers who have put their lives on the line to protect ours.

-- This Independence Day is more special for us seeing as our athletes are making India proud at the Tokyo Olympics 2020.
+- This Independence Day is more special for us seeing as our athletes are making India proud at the recently concluded Commonwealth Games 2022 held at Birmingham.
 The performances we are witnessing today are a result of immense hard work, years of training and discipline.

 - Rabindranath Tagore renounced his knighthood in protest of the Jallianwala Bagh Massacre.